snotskie/ttrpg/md/index.md

 In general:

 - **Die Sizes:** A Stat Die can be one of five sizes, ranging from $d2$ to $d10$, as described in the Stat Dice Notation table below.
-- **Balanced Stats:** When two Stats use the same size Stat Die, they are "balanced."
-Whenever an effect has you use a Stat, you may instead use any other Stat you have balanced with it.
-Moreover, you may "Spark" two balanced Stats together to create a more powerful effect (described in the Playing the Game chapter).
 - **Stat Dice "Bump":** Stat Dice in this game "bump."
 This means that when you roll a $1$ on a Stat Die, roll it again and add the new result to the previous result.
 As long as you continue to roll a $1$ on the die, you continue to roll again and add this way.
 - **Skill and Determination:** Success and victory without bumping represents natural or trained ability, while doing so with bumping represents a character's extra determination or focus on the action.
+- **Balanced Stats:** When two Stats use the same size Stat Die, they are "balanced."
+- **Unconventional Stats:** Whenever an effect has you use a Stat, you may instead use any other Stat you have balanced with it, referred to as using an "unconventional Stat."
+- **Sparking:** You may "Spark" two balanced Stats together to create a more powerful effect (described in the Playing the Game chapter).

 ---
 <!-- _class: rules -->